hbeadles/apache_django_docker/README.md

     to separately.
 3. Run **docker-compose up -d** to build the default image and deploy the application in Apache
 4. Additionally, you can use the Dockerfile_no_compose to deploy the application without docker-compose
+5. If you decide to replace base_site with your own django application, just change the ARG WEBSITE_NAME in the Dockerfile to reflect the name of the django application

 ### Docker Image Details
 1. Built using ubuntu:18.04, bionic